Mastering the art of the Kegel is of the utmost importance for training effectively and safely with Perifit.

-- "squeeze like you are trying to block wind"
+- "squeeze like you're trying to block wind"

-- "squeeze like you are trying to stop the flow of urine" (but don't make a habit of doing it while urinating as it increases the risk of urinary tract infection)
+- "squeeze like you're trying to stop the flow of urine" (but don't make a habit of doing it while urinating as it increases the risk of urinary tract infection)

 ... and you want to do it while keeping all other muscles relaxed, in particular your abs, thighs, and buttocks.

 It may be hard at first, but don't despair.
-It is similar to playing the piano: at first, all fingers move together, but then you begin to give each of them their independence, and it becomes effortless to move one without affecting the others.
+It's similar to playing the piano: at first, all fingers move together, but then you begin to give each of them their independence, and it becomes effortless to move one without affecting the others.

 Picture yourself on a date with a romantic partner.
 Suddenly, wind is coming.
 You would like to block it while keeping a relaxed smile on your face.

 So you squeeze only your pelvic floor muscles and nothing else.
 Done.
-Easy, Squeezy, no more Pee-zy! 😎
+It's really that easy! 😎

 How do you know if you’re doing you Kegels properly?
-Another way to make sure that you are squeezing your pelvic floor muscles is to place a finger on your perineum (the space between the anus and the vulva).
+Another way to make sure that you're squeezing your pelvic floor muscles is to place a finger on your perineum (the space between the anus and the vulva).
 You should feel something move there when you squeeze.

 Relaxing your pelvic floor muscles

 But a proper Kegel is more than a contraction.
 The next step is to let go of any tension in your pelvic floor muscles to allow them to rest and lengthen.